brikis98/yevgeniy-brikman-homepage/_posts/2012-02-02-a-storm-of-swords.md

 header_image_url: "https://www.amazon.com/dp/B00026WUZU?tag=brikis98-20&linkCode=osi&th=1&psc=1"
 header_image_caption: "'A Storm of Swords' by George R.R.
 Martin"
 date: "2012-02-02"
+book_series_name: "A Song of Ice and Fire Series"
+book_series_number: 3
 ---

 _(I did not write up a text review or notes on this book)_.